 So it’s no surprise that Il-1B and TNFa along with other inflammatory cytokines are not going to be produced in a baby whose core prime directive is to PREVENT AND REDUCE INFLAMMATION AT ALL COSTS.
 Babies are not supposed TO RESPOND to any bacterial diseases, because the baby gets protection from toxin mediated diseases, by neutralizing toxins with gangliosides from the mother’s breast milk.

 The reinforcement patterning from breast milk, is ... to continue suppressing inflammation, preventing coeliac disease, creating good neuronal development, which determines a child’s future - not just in terms of babies being brighter, but also in terms of children not having future behavioural problems and adolescent depression.
 Breast milk has a key impact on the pituitary gland, which in turn enhances the ability to handle stress, long term.

-NOTE: Mothers who eat junk food, negate the effect of breast milk to prevent allergy.
+NOTE: Children who eat junk food, negate the effect of their mother's breast milk to prevent allergy.

 At and after birth, neonates are in a period of transition where they are exposed to a barrage of antigens in the mouth, and lungs.
 Injecting antigens at this critical time, and claiming that they, “do nothing to the immune system compared with the numbers of natural antigens....” makes no sense whatsoever, and is certainly not supported by their own medical literature.